ZivaVatra/ArduLCD/README.md

 - Added LCDd.conf example for picanlcd
 - Switched over from ino (which is no longer under development), so the official Arduino IDE
+- Main development switching to "version2" branch, which will replace picanlcd protocol with serialVFD (more common)

 -- 23/04/2019